zarusz/Training_IoT/README.md

 2. Add support for `switch` feature.
 	* Connect the new relay module part (it will be explained).
 	* The web app already handles the `switch` type, so just update the device.
+3. Add support for sending temperature data.
+ 	* See the #3rd type of message and the dedicated RESTful method.
+	* For now send fake temperature every 5 seconds (use the [`millis()`](https://www.arduino.cc/en/Reference/Millis) method).
+	* The web app already handles the `temperatureSensor` type, so just update the device.

 ToDo